turbot/tailpipe-plugin-aws/docs/tables/alb_access_log.md

 # Overview

-Here's the explanation of how ALB logs flow through Tailpipe to become Parquet files:
+Here's the explanation of how ALB logs flow through Tailpipe to become Parquet files.
+The main benefit of this system is that we just define our struct with the right tags and types, and the SDK handles all the complexity of Parquet file creation.
+We don't need to write any Parquet-specific code in our table implementation.

 ## Initial Processing